The Top 10 Golfers of All Time | Top 10 Golfers Ever

 playing in more than 80 matches

-and capping it all off with victory
+and capping it all off with victory in

-in the U.S. Open Championship.
+the U.S. Open Championship.

 He popularised a casual style of

-dressing on the course, and
+dressing on the course, and gave

-(The Vardon Grip) that is used by
+Vardon Grip) that is used by most

-the majority of golfers today.
+golfers today.

 Major Wins - 7